anthonyscorrea/cmba-bylaws/docs/02-league-policy.md

    1. Communication with the league;
    1. Submission of rosters and player information;
    1. Payment or coordination of all required fees;
-   1. Ensuring compliance with league rules by players and associated individuals.
+   1. Ensuring compliance with League Policy by players and associated individuals.
 1. All actions taken by the Manager shall be deemed actions of the Member Franchise.
 1. The Member Franchise shall remain responsible for all obligations and penalties regardless of internal team disputes or player actions.